SasanTazayoni/space-invaders/README.md

 * Mini bosses can be added into the game after each stage.
 * More ranks of aliens can be added (i.e more powerful than the red aliens with more pressurising projectiles).
 * A game difficulty can be implemented for those who are more casual gamers as well as for the skilled gamers.
+* It could possible be made responsive (I am unsure of how to establish this).

 ## Technologies used